 There are no tests that can measure the future life potential of a child, when he or she is highly motivated, confident, encouraged to be creative, knows how to work well with others, enjoys mastering new skills and feels supported.

-The factory model of schooling needs to be overthrown and tossed into the trash bin.
-It’s a dehumanizing system out of synch with children’s natural ways of learning.
+Factory and techno-centric models of schooling needs to be overthrown and tossed into the trash bin.
+It’s a dehumanising system that is out of synch with children’s natural ways of learning and ignores the essential role of local cultures and communities in education.

-Parents and educators need to insist on new laws that protect children, that provide a greater flow of resources into impoverished communities, to provide funding for successful innovative programs that already exist, to assert parental rights and local grassroots control, so that communities can decide democratically how to transform their neighborhood public schools.
+Rather then investing in technology that creates profits for investors and corporations, we need to provide a greater flow of resources into impoverished communities, to provide funding for successful innovative programs that already exist, to assert parental rights and local grassroots control, so that communities can decide democratically how to transform their neighborhood public schools.

 When love, creativity and joy is at the core of learning, anything is possible.
 That’s what our ancestors knew and what all the research evidence tells us now.
 For as Aristotle put it, “Educating the mind without educating the heart is no education at all.”